-See Rule 2.38-Reconsideration; collateral matters.
+See Rule 2.38-Reconsideration: collateral matters.

-- (3) If the committee shall refuse to reconsider or, upon reconsideration, shall confirm its first decision, no further motion to reconsider shall be in order except upon unanimous consent of those committee members present. - (4) A motion to reconsider final passage of a measure or the confirmation of an executive appointment may be made prior to or pending a motion to adjourn.
-It shall not be taken up or voted on when made but shall be a special and continuing order of business for the succeeding committee meeting, and, unless considered during such meeting, shall be considered abandoned.
+- (3) A motion to reconsider final passage of a measure or the confirmation of an executive appointment may be made prior to or pending a motion to adjourn.
+It shall not be taken up or voted on when made but shall be a special and continuing order of business for the succeeding committee meeting.
+During such succeeding meeting, the mover of the original motion to reconsider may withdraw that motion by a two-thirds (2/3) vote of the members present.
+Unless taken up during such meeting, the motion to reconsider shall be considered abandoned. - (4) If the committee shall refuse to reconsider or, upon reconsideration, shall confirm its first decision, no further motion to reconsider shall be in order except upon unanimous consent of those committee members present.

-- (5) At the next succeeding meeting, the reconsideration of such motion may be made by any member prior to a motion to adjourn. - (6) During the last fourteen (14) days of a regular session, a motion to reconsider shall be made and taken up during the meeting at which the original vote was taken. - (7) A motion to reconsider instanter may be offered by a member voting on the prevailing side at the original meeting and shall be of a higher precedence than a motion to reconsider. - (a) If the motion to reconsider instanter is agreed to by a twothirds (2/3) vote of the members present, it shall supersede a motion to reconsider and place the main question again before the committee for further consideration, amendment, and debate.

-(b) If a motion to reconsider instanter is not agreed to, a motion to reconsider, if offered or pending as provided in subsection(4) of this Rule, shall be a special and continuing item on the committee agenda for the next meeting.
+- (5) At the next succeeding meeting, the reconsideration of such motion may be made by any member prior to a motion to adjourn. - (6) During the last fourteen (14) days of a regular session, a motion to reconsider shall be made and taken up during the meeting at which the original vote was taken. - (7) A motion to reconsider instanter may be offered by a member voting on the prevailing side at the original meeting and shall be of a higher precedence than a motion to reconsider. - (a) If the motion to reconsider instanter is agreed to by a two-thirds (2/3) vote of the members present, it shall supersede a motion to reconsider and place the main question again before the committee for further consideration, amendment, and debate. - (b) If a motion to reconsider instanter is not agreed to, a motion to reconsider, if offered or pending as provided in subsection(3) of this Rule, shall be a special and continuing item on the committee agenda for the next meeting.